Let's Encrypt SSL DNS validation

 dehydrated -c

-This can take a little while to run, especially if you have multiple names in the certificate.
-Our DNS API only updates new records once a minute, and we have to wait separately for each challenge to go live.
+This can take a little while to run, especially if you have multiple certificates.
+Our DNS API only updates new records once a minute, and we have to wait separately for the challenges for each certificate to go live.

 If successful, the requested SSL certificates are placed in